NCAR/DART/assimilation_code/programs/preprocess/preprocess.rst

 When you run preprocess, the namelist is read from the file ``input.nml`` in the directory where preprocess is run.

 Namelists start with an ampersand '&' and terminate with a slash '/'.
 Character strings that contain a '/' must be enclosed in quotes to prevent them from prematurely terminating the namelist.
+These are the defaults:

 ::